 THE CONSERVANCY PROGRAM'S ROLE

-AB 1716 does not change the current management of the American River Parkway and expressly protects the existing authority of the County of Sacramento and other local agencies.
 The Conservancy Program's role would be to fund projects that strengthen the natural and recreational values of the American River Parkway consistent with the American River Parkway Plan.
 A very exciting benefit of the Conservancy would be to acquire critical funding for the Natural Resources Management Plan.

 Feel free to contact Betsy Weiland, SARA Land Use Committee Chair, if you have further questions, concerns or comments.
 Our members' opinions are very important to us.